senzing-garage/go-databasing/docs/development.md

 ## Test

-To run the tests successfully, Sqlite, PostgreSQL, MySQL, and MsSQL databases need to be accessible.
+To run the tests successfully, SQLite, PostgreSQL, MySQL, and MsSQL databases need to be accessible.

 1. :thinking: Add to `LD_LIBRARY_PATH` for Oracle database.
    Example: